MukulgopalMandal/Weather-prediction/README.md

 !pip install -r requirements.txt
 ```
 4. Upload or link your dataset in Colab and ensure it follows the expected format.
+## Usage

+- Open the notebook in Google Colab.

+- Follow the step-by-step instructions provided in the notebook.

+- Modify hyperparameters and experiment as needed.

+- Visualize predictions and analyze results.